 Cover the pan with foil and bake for 30 minutes, then remove the foil and bake for another 5 to 10 minutes.
 Garnish the baked teriyaki chicken with sesame seeds and chopped green onions just before serving.

 Can I Use a Minute Rice Substitute?

-  No, minute rice is a must here.
+No, white minute rice is a must here.
 If you use regular white rice, it won’t cook fast enough in the oven.
 And if you try using regular rice that you pre-cooked yourself it won’t soak up all the pineapple juice and broth.

 Can I Use Store-Bought Teriyaki Sauce?